 Matthew Masucci, Associate Dean

 Matthew A. Masucci, Ph.D., is Associate Dean for Academic Programs and Student Success at San José State University in the College of Health and Human Sciences.
-A faculty member at SJSU since 2002, Dr. Masucci’s has wide-ranging administrative and leadership experience coupled with knowledge of University, college, and department programs and processes.
-In addition to other leadership roles, he served as the chair of the Department of Kinesiology from 2014-2018.
+A faculty member at SJSU since 2002, Dr. Masucci has wide-ranging administrative and leadership experience and a broad knowledge of University, college, and department programs and processes.
+In addition to his other campus leadership roles, he served as the chair of the Department of Kinesiology from 2014-2018.
 In his various administrative positions, he has provided valuable contributions in curriculum development, program assessment, accreditation, strategic & program planning, and student success programs.
 In addition to his administrative responsibilities, he is actively involved in professional academic organizations and continues to collaborate on interdisciplinary scholarship that interrogates sport and physical activity through the lenses of cultural studies, philosophy, and critical sport studies.

 - Ph.D.
 University of Tennessee – Cultural Studies in Education (Emphasis: Social-Cultural Foundations of Sport and Education)